-pay.
-The institution's contractually required contribution rate for the year ended June 30, 2018 was 15.75% for each year of annual payroll.
+Policies for PERS provide for employer and member contributions at actuarially determined rates that, expressed as percentages of annual covered payroll, are adequate to accumulate sufficient assets to pay benefits when due.
+PERS members were required to contribute 9.00% of their annual pay.
+The institution's contractually required contribution rate for the year ended June 30, 2019 and 2018 was 15.75% for each year of annual payroll.
 Employer contribution rates consist of an amount for service cost; the amount estimated to finance benefits earned by current members during the year; and an amount for amortization of the unfunded actuarial accrued liability.
-For determining employer contribution rates, the actuary evaluates the assets of the plans based on a five-year smoothed expected return with 20.00% of a year's excess or shortfall of expected return recognized each year for five years.
+For determining employer contribution rates, the actuary evaluates the assets of the plans based on a fiveyear smoothed expected return with 20.00% of a year's excess or shortfall of expected return recognized each year for five years.
 Contribution rates are determined using the entry age actuarial cost method and include provisions for an annual 3.00% cost-of-living increase calculated according to the terms of the respective plan.
 Contributions from the University are recognized when legally due, based on statutory requirements.